Reverend Edward Townshend

 Lady Florence FitzGibbon was born in 1825.2 She was the daughter of Richard Hobart FitzGibbon, 3rd Earl of Clare and Diana Woodcock.1,2 She married John Wodehouse, 1st Earl of Kimberley, son of Hon.
 Henry Wodehouse and Anne Gurdon, on 16 August 1847.1 She died on 4 May 1895.1

-Eventually s to her father's personal ppty.3 As a result of her marriage, Lady Florence FitzGibbon was styled as Baroness Wodehouse of Kimberley on 16 August 1847.
 From 16 August 1847, her married name became Wodehouse.
-She was decorated with the award of Imperial Order of the Crown of India (C.I.).1 As a result of her marriage, Lady Florence FitzGibbon was styled as Countess of Kimberley on 1 June 1866.
+After her marriage, Lady Florence FitzGibbon was styled as Baroness Wodehouse of Kimberley on 16 August 1847.
+She was awarded the Imperial Order of the Crown of India (C.I.)1 She eventually succeeded to her father's personal property.3 After her marriage, Lady Florence FitzGibbon was styled as Countess of Kimberley on 1 June 1866.

 Children of Lady Florence FitzGibbon and John Wodehouse, 1st Earl of Kimberley